-“Leadership Service in Action” is discovering that you can make a difference within your community.
+“Community Service” is discovering that you can make a difference within your community.

 The next program is “FACTS”, or “Families Acting for Community Traffic Safety.”
 In this program, you educated your peers on ways to prevent vehicle accidents and keeping them safe while driving, lowering the risk of the number one cause of death in youth in America.
 If your passion is child safety, use your voice in seatbelt safety or bus safety.
 If your passion is teen safety, use your voice on texting and distracted driving.